Clash Royale maker Supercell invests $4.2 million in mobile game studio Trailmix

 “Our mission is to make experiences with that richness and depth, while remaining accessible, long-lasting and built to fit into your daily life.
 We’re combining great storytelling with the best in free-to-play mobile,” they wrote.

 They also wanted to create an environment to foster talent.
-Right now, the studio has just two people.
+Right now, the studio has just two people, and it has no announced games.

 “This investment means we can focus on the important things — bringing great people together, making amazing games and having a lot of fun in the process,” they wrote.